 literally dealed with tracks and 'railway affairs'.
 My mind is chaotic, my thoughts flash back and forth and in a conversation I go from one subject to the other.
 That chaos reflects in my collages and drawings and in the prints I make.
 In some of the paintings of Gerhard Richter I recognize the same chaos.

 To face the chaos I organize structure in my drawings and show it in my work by certain arrangements.
-I occasionally wondered if searching for grip in structures is a reason why I am touched by the interplay of lines in a space or a building, like a row of trees, lines in a landscape of the lines of rails.
+I occasionally wondered if searching for grip in structures is a reason why I am touched by the interplay of lines in a space or a building, like a row of trees, lines in a landscape or the lines of rails.
 In that context I love the landscape paintings of Koen Vermeule and the detailed street paintings of Koen van den Broek.